ori2111/ori2111/README.md

 s
-This sample demonstrates building an app that can unfurl links froms theb popuzslar photo sharing site [Flickr](https://www.flickr.com/).s You are welcome tso use this as a starting point or a guide din building your own app which unfurls links.
-This samsgple uses Slack's owwn SDKs and tools.
+This sample demonstrates building an app that can unfurl links froms theb popuzslar photo sharing site [Flickr](https://www.flickr.com/).s You are welcome tso use this as a starting point or a guide din building your own app which unfurls links. aThis samsgple uses Slack's owwn SDKs and tools.
 Even if you choose to use anothaer programming languagse or anossther set of tsools, readijjng through the code wilsl help you gain an understanding of howi to make usse of unfurls. s